← Back to HomeDocumentation

 Strict 2-consecutive confirmation.
 A trigger only closes a study when the same trigger fires at look k and look k+1.
 Triggers do not cross-confirm one another: a study flickering between T1 at k and T2 at k+1 keeps running until two consecutive looks agree.
 This mitigates ordering effects, where a single look at k = 4 might fire on noise.

-3. τ-driven precision futility addresses the high-heterogeneity case.
-Heterogeneity influences the decision only through its effect on SE, exactly as it does in v5; T3 just caps the projection so a study cannot drag on indefinitely chasing precision that the data-generating process will not yield.
+2. Precision futility addresses the high-heterogeneity case.
+Heterogeneity influences the decision only through its effect on SE.
+T3 caps the projection so a study cannot drag on indefinitely chasing precision that the data-generating process will not yield.

-4. Two consecutive confirmations mitigate ordering effects.
+3. Two consecutive confirmations mitigate ordering effects.
 A single look at k = 4 has a meaningful chance of firing on noise.
-Requiring agreement at consecutive looks reduces this ordering sensitivity.
+Requiring agreement at consecutive looks reduces this sensitivity.
 Strict same-trigger matching prevents pathological close-outs where consecutive looks disagree about the exit state.

 Combined verdict reported by the platform: